 - Drain the bacon.

 - Throw it in the wet with the cheese, buttermilk and coconut oil.
-Mix!
+Mix until well combined.

 - Add the dry ingredients to the wet.
-Mix !
+Mix until everything is combined.

-- Glop it into the muffin cups.
-Bake!
-Cool and enjoy!
+- Drop the mixture it into prepared muffin cups.
+Bake, cool and enjoy!

 - 3 Cups Flour